How to DIY Your Product Photography

 (Flat Lay: Simply an image shot directly from above - a bird's eye view of any array of carefully arranged objects - and it's never been more popular, particularly in food and fashion photography.)

 Step 2: Carefully arrange your product(s) on the poster board.
 For paintings, include a paint brush or paint set.
 For books include a blanket or bookmark.
 For skincare include a wash cloth or towel.
 You get the point.

 Step 3: With your grid turned on, position your phone to take a flat lay of the objects.
 Make sure that none of the area outside the poster board is showing, as this would defeat the purpose of the background. ;) Utilize the grid to make sure your objects are centered or use the rule of thirds.
 (Rule of Thirds: Placing key elements in the top right or left, or bottom right or left, where the lines intersect).
 Below is an example of a plant placed in the upper right hand corner.
 I used the grid to make sure it was placed correctly.
 The grid is your friend!

 Step 4: I like to use lightroom presets to edit my pictures.
-Click here for a quick tutorial on using lightroom presets.
-Below is exact same photo as above, with a preset added to it!
+The picture below is exact same photo as above, just with a preset added to it.